mariechatfield/tutorials/firebase/tutorials/step6_advanced_topics.md

 1. Allow users to set up their own username and display the username of a user along with their recommendation.
 2. Allow users to see all their previous recommendations in one place.
-3. Allow users to edit one of thier previous recommendations (but prevent them from editing any recommendation they did not originally submit).
+3. Allow users to edit one of their previous recommendations (but prevent them from editing any recommendation they did not originally submit).
 4. Allow users to toggle a setting so that their recommendations are private (i.e. no one but that user can read their recommendations).
 5. Add a field to each recommendation indicating a vote score and allow users to "upvote".
 You'll need to watch out for race conditions, and make sure that only one request can edit the score of a recommendation at a time.
 (Hint: check out [`Firebase.transaction()`](https://www.firebase.com/docs/web/api/firebase/transaction.html))